Date(s) - October 04, 2019

 Nate Young Nate Young is a Detroit-based musician who has been working in experimental electronic sound for over twenty years.
 In 1998, Young founded legendary noise group Wolf Eyes.
 Solo and as Wolf Eyes, Young has toured the world, released countless records, collaborated with Anthony Braxton and Marshall Allen, and inspired a generation of electronic musicians.
 Recent accomplishments include performing his compositions with the BBC Scottish Symphony Orchestra, and creating Trip Metal Fest, an annual free experimental music festival in Detroit entering its fourth year of programming that has brought luminaries such as Morton Subotnick and the Art Ensemble of Chicago to Detroit.
 In 2016, Young co-created (with John Olson) the record label Lower Floor Music, an imprint of Warp Records.

-The Miralia/Stranahan Duo creates innovative and dynamic soundscapes using both ancient and modern acoustic and electronic instruments.
-They draw influences from the avant-garde, free improvisation, experimental noise, metal, musique concrete, and ambient musics, but the results are wholly original and will never be reproduced exactly the same way again.
+The Miralia/Stranahan Duo (Lisa Miralia + Paul Stranahan, Cleveland OH) creates dynamic soundscapes using ancient and modern acoustic and electronic instruments including gongs, Tibetan singing bowls, drums, synths, bells, homebuilt electronics, and vox.
+They draw influences from the avant-garde, free improvisation, experimental noise, metal, and ambient musics, but the results are wholly original and will never be performed exactly the same way twice.

 Eddy Kwon is a composer-performer, violinist/violist, and community-based teaching artist living in Cincinnati, Ohio.
 Eddy is a City of Cincinnati Art Ambassador Fellow, a Cincinnatus Presidential Scholar, and a 2016 United States Artists Ford Fellow.
 Eddy serves as Artistic Director of Price Hill Will, a non-profit comprehensive community development corporation serving the diverse neighborhood of Price Hill, where Eddy also lives.
 As a violinist/violist and improviser, Eddy has worked with Roscoe Mitchell, Famoudou Don Moye, Akua Dixon, Napoleon Maddox, Tomeka Reid, Nicole Mitchell, and Jens Lekman.
 Eddy is currently recording and touring with the Art Ensemble of Chicago, Tomeka Reid, and co-creating a long-term interdisciplinary performance project with artist Senga Nengudi and Degenerate Art Ensemble.
 As a composer-performer, Eddy works primarily in solo and small ensemble forms.
 Recent commissions include VIOLENCE, a performance work for electro-acoustic ensemble that explores structural violence in America, and a r c h i p e l a g o, a unison piece for electric string quartet experiencing extreme sensory deprivation (Contemporary Arts Center).